-} // wait for t, ta[0], ta[1] and ta[2] to terminate and then deallocate delete tp; // wait for tp's instance to terminate and then deallocate
+} // wait for t, ta[0], ta[1] and ta[2] to terminate and then deallocate

 When a task is created, the appropriate task constructor and any base-class constructors are executed in the normal order by the creating thread.
 The task's execution-state and thread are created and the starting point for the new thread (activation point) is initialized to the task's main routine visible by the inheritance scope rules from the task type.
 After this point, the creating task executes concurrently with the new task.
 The location of a task's variables-in the task's data area or in member routine main-depends on whether the variables must be accessed by member routines other than main. main executes until its thread blocks or terminates.